 Wine rated (2024 guide) 100/100

-With an alcohol content of less than 13%, Lafite demonstrates that the greatness of Médoc wines lies not in richness but in the subtlety and complexity of their aromas.
-With its ethereal grace and superb definition, the wine leaves a lasting impression on the palate, prolonged by Lafite's legendary "graphite" tannins.
+With an alcohol content of less than 13%, Lafite demonstrates that the true character of a great Médoc wine lies not in richness but in the subtlety and complexity of its aromas.
+With an ethereal grace and superb definition, the wine leaves a lasting impression on the palate, prolonged by Lafite’s legendary “graphite” tannins.

 About the estate:

-Masterful, Lafite stands out as the most refined of the Médoc wines when, after a few years of aging, it unfurls its captivating aromas of graphite and pencil lead.
+Masterful, Lafite stands out as the most refined of the Médoc wines when, after a few years of aging, it unfolds its captivating aromas of graphite and pencil lead.
 Tasting it is like discovering a unique texture and vitality.
-A vast estate covering 178 hectares, 105 of which are planted with vines, Lafite has belonged to the Rothschild family since 1868.
-The château can also boast one of the richest heritages in terms of (very) old vintages, which shows just how consistently exemplary the estate has been (with the exception of a few vintages).
-Saskia, daughter of Éric de Rothschild, took over the management of the group's properties in 2018, while Éric Kholer has been supervising the winemaking since 2016.
-It is worth noting the progress made in recent vintages by the second wine, Les Carruades.
+A vast estate spanning 178 hectares, 105 of which are planted with vines, Lafite has belonged to the Rothschild family since 1868.
+The château can also boast one of the richest collections of (very) old vintages, which demonstrates just how consistently exemplary the estate has been (with the exception of a few vintages).
+Saskia, daughter of Éric de Rothschild, took over as head of the group’s estates in 2018, while Éric Kholer has overseen winemaking since 2016.
+Of note in recent vintages is the progress made by the second wine, Les Carruades.

 Wine Enthusiast